addyosmani/backbone-fundamentals/README.md

 galleryApp.model.special.Admin = Backbone.Model.extend({});
 ```

-This is both readable, organized and is a relatively safe way of namespacing your Backbone application in a similar fashion to what you may be used to in other languages.
+This is readable, clearly organized, and is a relatively safe way of namespacing your Backbone application.
+It may be familiar if you've used other languages.

-The only real caveat however is that it requires your browser's JavaScript engine first locating the galleryApp object and then digging down until it gets to the function you actually wish to use.

-This can mean an increased amount of work to perform lookups, however developers such as Juriy Zaytsev (kangax) have previously tested and found the performance differences between single object namespacing vs the 'nested' approach to be quite negligible.
+This approach does require your browser's JavaScript engine to first locate the galleryApp object, then dig down until it gets to the function you're calling.
+However, developers such as Juriy Zaytsev (kangax) have tested and found the performance differences between single object namespacing vs the 'nested' approach to be quite negligible.

 **Recommendation**

-Reviewing the namespace patterns above, the option that I would personally use with Backbone is nested object namespacing with the object literal pattern.
+Reviewing the namespace patterns above, the option that I prefer when writing Backbone applications is nested object namespacing with the object literal pattern.

-Single global variables may work fine for applications that are relatively trivial, however, larger codebases requiring both namespaces and deep sub-namespaces require a succinct solution that promotes readability and scales.
-I feel this pattern achieves all of these objectives well and is a perfect companion for Backbone development.
+Single global variables may work fine for applications that are relatively trivial, however, larger codebases requiring both namespaces and deep sub-namespaces require a succinct solution that's both readable and scaleable.
+I feel this pattern achieves both of these objectives and is a good choice for most Backbone development.

 ###Additional Tips

-####Automated Backbone Scaffolding
+####Is there a tool that can help me write Backbone apps?

 Scaffolding can assist in expediting how quickly you can begin a new application by creating the basic files required for a project automatically.
-If you enjoy the idea of automated MVC scaffolding using Backbone, I'm happy to recommend checking out a tool called [Brunch](https://github.com/brunch/brunch).
+If you enjoy the idea of automated MVC scaffolding using Backbone, I can reccommend a tool called [Brunch](https://github.com/brunch/brunch).

-It works very well with Backbone, Underscore, jQuery and CoffeeScript and is even used by companies such as Red Bull and Jim Bean.
+It works well with Backbone, Underscore, jQuery and CoffeeScript, and is even used by companies such as Red Bull and Jim Bean.
 You may have to update any third party dependencies (e.g. latest jQuery or Zepto) when using it, but other than that it should be fairly stable to use right out of the box.

-Brunch can easily be installed via the nodejs package manager and takes just little to no time to get started with.
-If you happen to use Vim or Textmate as your editor of choice, you may be happy to know that there are also Brunch bundles available for both.
+Brunch can be installed via the nodejs package manager and is easy to get started with.
+If you happen to use Vim or Textmate as your editor of choice, you'll be happy to know that there are Brunch bundles available for both.

-####Clarifications on Backbone's MVC

-As Thomas Davis has previously noted, Backbone.js's MVC is a loose interpretation of traditional MVC, something common to many client-side MVC solutions.
-Backbone's views are what could be considered a wrapper for templating solutions such as the Mustache.js and `Backbone.View` is the equivalent of a controller in traditional MVC. `Backbone.Model` is however the same as a classical 'model'.

-Whilst Backbone is not the only client-side MVC solution that could use some improvements in it's naming conventions, `Backbone.Controller` was probably the most central source of some confusion but has been renamed `Backbone.Router` in more recent versions.
-This won't prevent you from using Backbone effectively, however this is being pointed out just to help avoid any confusion if for any reason you opt to use an older version of the framework.

-The official Backbone docs do attempt to clarify that their routers aren't really the C in MVC, but it's important to understand where these fit rather than considering client-side MVC a 1:1 equivalent to the pattern you've probably seen in server-side development.

 ####Is there a limit to the number of routers I should be using?